 Battery Cable Inspection

 While battery cables serve a very simple purpose, they are a very important component of your truck’s electrical system.
 Inspect your cables occasionally for any signs of damage, excessive corrosion, and cracks in the terminals.
 As the metal ages (and after numerous battery replacements), the terminals can soften up over time and even develop cracks.
 Always keep the terminals clean and free of corrosion.
-Finally, make sure there is no damage to the cables and that bare wire is not exposed.
+Finally, make sure there is no damage to the cables and that no bare wire is exposed.
 It is a good time to replace them as soon as you see any issues, rather than waiting until it leaves you stranded.
 Fortunately, direct-fit battery cables are available to make replacement an easy job.

 How long does an Alternator last?

 One thing that is for sure, is an alternator is a part that will not last forever.
-From the rotor spinning inside the alternator, to the needle bearing, they can fail due to excessive wear, corrosion, or dirt that can built up inside.
+From the rotor spinning inside the alternator to the needle bearing, they can fail due to excessive wear, corrosion, or dirt that can build up inside.
 In addition, the diodes inside the voltage regulator can fail after time.
 Heat from the engine also puts an additional strain on the part, decreasing its overall longevity.

 Signs your Alternator is Failing

 If you experience flickering headlights, stalling, or strange noises when driving chances are it’s a failing alternator.
-The alternator is a key component in your car’s electrical system, turning the energy from the crankshaft into useful electricity to power your vehicle’s electrical systems and to help the battery recharge.
+The alternator is a key component in your vehicle’s electrical system, turning the energy from the crankshaft into useful electricity to power your vehicle’s electrical systems and to help the battery recharge.
 When it starts to fail, it can create a domino effect of electrical problems that can ultimately cause a breakdown.